Interactive Components

 • what are signals?

 Nette has a built-in component system.
-Older of you may remember something similar from Delphi or ASP.NET Web Forms.
-React or Vue.js is built on something remotely similar.
-However, in the world of PHP frameworks, this is a completely unique feature.
+Something similar might be familiar to veterans from Delphi or ASP.NET Web Forms; React or Vue.js is built on something remotely similar.
+However, in the world of PHP frameworks, this is a unique feature.

-At the same time, components fundamentally change the approach to application development.
+At the same time, components fundamentally influence the approach to application development.
 You can compose pages from pre-prepared units.
-Do you need datagrid in administration?
-You can find it at Componette, a repository of open-source add-ons (not just components) for Nette, and simply paste it into the presenter.
+Need a datagrid in your administration?
+Find it on Componette, a repository of open-source add-ons (not just components) for Nette, and simply insert it into the presenter.

 You can incorporate any number of components into the presenter.
-And you can insert other components into some components.
-This creates a component tree with a presenter as a root.
+And you can embed other components within some components.
+This creates a component tree, with the presenter as its root.

 Factory Methods

-How are components placed and subsequently used in the presenter?
-Usually using factory methods.
+How are components inserted into the presenter and subsequently used?
+Usually via factory methods.

-The component factory is an elegant way to create components only when they are really needed (lazy / on-demand).
-The whole magic is in implementation of a method called createComponent<Name>(), where <Name> is the name of the component, that will create and return.
+A component factory is an elegant way to create components only when they are actually needed (lazy / on demand).
+The whole magic lies in implementing a method named createComponent<Name>(), where <Name> is the name of the component being created, which creates and returns the component.

 class DefaultPresenter extends Nette\Application\UI\Presenter